Month 12, Day 20, Sunday 11:30 p.m.

 “Or she was being mischievous.
 She has displayed a penchant for the dramatic.”
 Lynwood smiled, sharp-toothed.

-Gera did not copy him, still on edge.
+Gera’s frown deepened at his attempt at humor, still on edge.
 “She was pleased with the stone?
 I would not want that ‘mischievous’ nature pointed toward Millennium.”

 “Yes, the stories are correct on that point, it seems.
 I was slightly worried when she refused our food.”